 Recordings lasted up to 5 minutes or until the bee found the nest.
 Output from the cameras tracked the bees’ position using a custom-made Python script based on OpenCV.
 The videos were then manually reviewed with IVtrace open-source software to correct the bee’s position in the case of a tracking error.

-A: The experimental setup consisted of a cylindrical flight arena, a suspended ring holding part of the lighting, and a white mesh covering the framework holding the cameras
+A: The setup consisted of a cylindrical flight arena, a suspended ring holding part of the lighting, and a white mesh covering the framework holding the cameras

 B: Habituation condition, image from the top view camera during recording, with two of the three stripes on the arena wall placed behind the nest hole and three cylinders placed around the nest.
 Overlaid trajectory of a return flight during the habituation phase, red dotted line.